 The U.S. Geological Survey (USGS) is responsible for conducting research and collecting data on a wide variety of mineral resources.
 Research is conducted to understand the geologic processes that have concentrated known mineral resources at specific localities in the Earth's crust and to estimate (or assess) quantities, qualities, and areas of undiscovered mineral resources, or potential future supply.
 USGS scientists also conduct research on the interactions of mineral resources with the environment, both natural and as a result of resource extraction, to better predict the degree of impact that resource development may have on human and ecosystem health.
 USGS mineral commodity specialists collect, analyze, and disseminate data and information that document current production and consumption for about 100 mineral commodities, both domestically and internationally for 180 countries.
-This full spectrum of mineral resources and materials-resource formation, discovery, production, consumption, use, recycling, and reuse-and allows for an understanding of environmental issues of concern throughout the life cycle.
+This full spectrum of mineral resource science allows for a comprehensive understanding of the complete life cycle of mineral resources and materials-resource formation, discovery, production, consumption, use, recycling, and reuse-and allows for an understanding of environmental issues of concern throughout the life cycle.

 Global demand for critical mineral commodities is on the rise with increasing applications in consumer products, computers, automobiles, aircraft, and other advanced technology products.
-Much of this demand growth is driven by new technologies that increase energy efficiency and decrease reliance on fossil fuels.
-To better understand potential sources of critical mineral commodities, the USGS has completed studies of known domestic and global rare-earth reserves, resources, and uses (Long and others, 2010; Tse, 2011; Wilburn, 2012).
-These studies summarize basic geologic facts and materials flow issues related to rare earth element resources, which are a type of critical mineral.
-Other USGS studies analyze world trade and supply chains for other critical minerals including lithium, platinum-group metals, and tantalum (Goonan, 2012; Yager and others, 2012; Soto-Viruet and others, 2013).
+Much of this demand growth is driven by new technologies that increase energy efficiency and decrease reliance on fossil fuels, such as clean energy technologies.
+To better understand potential sources of critical mineral commodities, the USGS has completed studies of known domestic and global critical mineral reserves, resources, and uses (Long and others, 2010; Tse, 2011; Wilburn, 2012).
+These studies summarize basic geologic facts and materials flow issues related to critical mineral resources.
+Other USGS studies analyze world trade and supply chains for critical minerals including lithium, platinum-group metals, and tantalum (Goonan, 2011, 2012; Yager and others, 2012; Soto-Viruet and others, 2013).

-The Bureau of Land Management (BLM) administers over 245 million surface acres of public land located in the 12 Western states, including Alaska, as well as 700 million acres of subsurface mineral estate throughout the nation.
+The Bureau of Land Management (BLM) administers over 245 million surface acres of public land primarily located in the 12 Western states, including Alaska, as well as 700 million acres of sub-surface mineral estate throughout the nation.
 The BLM manages mineral development under a number of different authorities, including the Federal Land Policy and Management Act, the Mineral Leasing Act of 1920, the Materials Act of 1947, and the Mining Law of 1872.
 Each of these authorities, along with BLM regulations and guidance, provides a legal framework for the development of minerals, including critical minerals, on Federal and Indian lands.

-Though rare earth elements are currently of most concern to many stakeholders, including the Department of Defense which funded some of the studies, it should be noted that in 2012 the United States was 100 percent dependent on foreign suppliers for 17 mineral commodities and more than 50 percent dependent on foreign sources for an additional 24 mineral commodities.
+Rare earth elements are currently of most concern to many domestic users, including the Department of Defense which funded several USGS studies.
+However, in 2014 the United States was 100 percent dependent on foreign suppliers for 19 mineral commodities and more than 50 percent dependent on foreign sources for an additional 24 mineral commodities.
 Import partners include Brazil, Canada, China, France, Germany, Japan, Mexico, Russia, and Venezuela.
 In 2008, a National Research Council committee, funded largely by the USGS, developed a "criticality matrix" that combines supply risk with importance of use as a first step toward determining which mineral commodities are essential to the Nation's economic and national security (National Research Council, 2008).
-This has been updated by subsequent studies and ongoing work by the Critical and Strategic Mineral Supply Chain Interagency subcommittee of the National Science and Technology Council, which is co-chaired by the USGS on behalf of the Department of the Interior.
+This has been updated by subsequent studies and ongoing work by the Critical and Strategic Mineral Supply Chain Interagency sub-committee of the National Science and Technology Council, which is co-chaired by the USGS on behalf of the Department of the Interior.
+This work to define criticality and identify mineral resources of strategic importance is currently being carried out by the National Minerals Information Center (NMIC) at the USGS.

-S. 1600
+S. 883